Skip to main content

 });

-(Examples from github.com/iddoeldor/frida-snippets and github.com/httptoolkit/frida-interception-and-unpinning/)
+(Examples from github.com/iddoeldor/frida-snippetsopens in a new tab and github.com/httptoolkit/frida-interception-and-unpinning/opens in a new tab)

 This is just a quick intro to the power of Frida.
 Take a look through the full docsopens in a new tab or one of the many guidesopens in a new tab for more.
 Using this, we can make arbitrary changes to how a target application works.
 Neat!
 But why?